jorishr/website-text-translator/README.md

 ### Languages object

 Use the `languages` object to specify the base language and the target languages.
 The base language is the language of the text in your HTML file(s).
 The target languages are the languages you want to translate to.
 The program will generate a JSON file for each target language.
+Only two-letter language codes are supported.
 Example:

 ```json
 {